mfld-fr/emu86/README.md

 The default configuration is for a minimal PC / XT / AT.

-Two other default configurations are provided for convenience:
+Three other default configurations are provided for convenience:
 * `config-elks.mk`
 * `config-advtech.mk`
+* `config-or556.mk`

 Then run `make clean` and `make` as usual.